 As Connor Boyack of the Libertas Institute explains, it seems the UHP told the DEA about the cash in order to be able to circumvent Provision B’s restrictions.
 “It’s likely that one government agency tipped off another, and they tried to get away with it behind the scenes.”

-Kyle has spent the last two years trying to get his money back.
+The accused has spent the last two years trying to get his money back.
 This year, his case finally made its way to the Utah Supreme Court.
 In April, Justice Constandinos Himonas expressed concern at the UHP’s motives.
 “The cynic in me says what happened here is, it’s a lot of money, your client wanted to avoid the court and alerted DEA and wanted to circumvent proceedings so they can get their 80%,” he said.

 The director of the Utah Attorney General’s Highways and Utilities division, Mark Burns, denied this was the case.
 “We had a federal court seizure warrant that was in place, and the Highway Patrol wanted to make sure they were not in violation of,” he said.
 “We just wanted to make sure we were complying with the order of the court.